raspberrypilearning/party-pinata/en/step_9.md

 --- task ---

-If you need a reminder of what you have learned, you can go to our ['Getting started with Scratch' guide](https://projects.raspberrypi.org/en/projects/getting-started-scratch).
+If you need a reminder of what you have learnt, you can go to our ['Getting started with Scratch' guide](https://projects.raspberrypi.org/en/projects/getting-started-scratch).

 --- /task ---